Setting Business Boundaries: Risk Appetite Frameworks

 The Importance of Risk Appetite

 Intellectually grasping risk appetite is crucial for sound risk control and mitigation.
-It provides a true north for all decision protocols, resource allocation, and overarching risk management systems development.
+It provides a true north for all decision protocols, resource allocation, and the development of overarching risk management systems.

-Risk appetite serves the organisation well when it carefully defines and articulates the risk appetite, and the organisation runs the risk of falling short when it silently ignores or struggles to express its risk appetite.
+Risk appetite serves the organisation well when it is carefully defined and articulated, but the organisation risks falling short when it silently ignores or struggles to express its risk appetite.

-When risk appetite is clear, the risk management systems of any organisation will pivot in line with its articulated risk appetite.
+When risk appetite is clear, an organisation’s risk management systems will pivot in line with its articulated risk appetite.

-Stakeholders ranging from board directors and risk managers to business managers and employees will be on the same page regarding recognising the risk acceptable to the business.
+Stakeholders, from board directors and risk managers to business managers and employees, will be on the same page regarding recognising the risk acceptable to the business.

 Articulating risk appetite through a properly worded, leadership-supported risk appetite statement can promote a unified risk attitude across the enterprise.